MolBIFFM/diana/README.md

 ]
 ```
 The function used to combine edge confidence scores from in IntAct, MINT and
-STRING, and, lacking of corresponding score, 1.0 for all interactions from
+STRING, and, lacking a corresponding score, 1.0 for all interactions from
 BioGRID, CORUM and Reactome.
 The combined score is reflected by edge
 transparency in Cytoscape.
 By default, `null`, any edge receives a score of
 1.0 and edges are not transparent.
 Available settings are `null`, `"mean"`,